Import FBX/DAE

 - Import FBX/DAE

-Cascadeur works with FBX and DAE files, so you can import your work from other software.
+Cascadeur works with various file formats that you can import from other software.

 The following types of objects can be imported: